pannal/Sub-Zero.bundle-wiki/Developers-Corner.md

 ### Logging to console:

-During development, it might be useful to enable [[Console logging|Sub‐Zero-Configuration#wiki-develop]], but do note, that if no console is running, some platforms will error out then
+During development, it might be useful to enable [[Console logging|Sub‐Zero-Configuration#advanced-configuration]], but do note, that if no console is running, some platforms will error out then

 [[Next page|Support]]